13 Places To Stop On A Brisbane To Sydney Road Trip

 A great place to stop on a Brisbane to Sydney road trip is Nambucca Heads.
 It is a small town on the mid-north coast of NSW.

 Nambucca Heads is a great place to stretch your legs during your drive.
-There is the amazing V Wall which consists of large boulders that are covered in art.
+There is the amazing V Wall, which consists of large boulders that are covered in art.

 Alongside the V Wall is a flat path that ends at the Pilot Lookout.
 It’s a great walk to take the kids on because they are mesmerised by all the art.